 Best’s 150th Anniversary Tasting

-Picture this: five former Best’s winemakers, Best’s patriarch Viv Thomson OAM and current Best’s winemaker Justin Purser, all in a room accompanied by enough amazing aged and rare bottles to impress the best of the best wine media.
+Five former Best’s winemakers, Best’s patriarch Viv Thomson OAM and current Best’s winemaker Justin Purser, all in a room accompanied by enough amazing aged and rare bottles to impress the best of the best wine media.

 The occasion?
 One hundred and fifty years ago, on 18 May 1866, Henry Best was granted a license to occupy four blocks of land on which the Concongella winery and vineyards stand today.
 What a remarkable achievement that the Thomson family continues to produce wines from the vines that Henry planted all those years ago, using the same cellars and barrels installed at the winery in the 1870s.

-From Viv’s perspective, the lunch was also a celebration of all that had gone before – from his father Eric and mother Mary, his Uncle Bill and his wife Jessie, together with Viv’s grandfather Frederick, who Viv believes worked through the toughest Best’s shift of all, between 1920 and 1960.
+From Viv’s perspective, the lunch was also a celebration of all that had gone before.
+From his father Eric and mother Mary.
+His Uncle Bill and his wife Jessie, together with Viv’s grandfather Frederick.
+Who Viv believes worked through the toughest Best’s shift of all, between 1920 and 1960.

-Their time at Best’s was difficult due to the boom and bust of the 1920s, then the Depression of the 1930s, followed by the war years, then the slow march forward as Australia resurrected itself on the back of the wool and agriculture industries of the 1950s.
+Their time at Best’s was difficult due to the boom and bust of the 1920s, then the Depression of the 1930s.
+Followed by the war years, then the slow march forward as Australia resurrected itself on the back of the wool and agriculture industries of the 1950s.

 Viv returned to the family fold at the winery in the 1960s to discover that Australians had begun to embrace table wines.
 And what a fantastic discovery that was.
 At that time, Victoria boasted 16 wineries.
 Current count goes beyond 800.